Barthélemy Charles Joseph Dumortier

-Barthélemy Charles Joseph Dumortier ([baʁtelemi ʃaʁl ʒozɛf dymɔʁtje]; 3 April 1797 in Tournai – 9 July 1878) was a Belgian who conducted a parallel career of botanist and Member of Parliament.
+Barthélemy Charles Joseph Dumortier ([baʁtelemi ʃaʁl ʒozɛf dymɔʁtje]; 3 April 1797 – 9 July 1878) was a Belgian who conducted a parallel career of botanist and Member of Parliament and is the first discoverer of biological cell division.

+Over the course of his life, Dumortier named over 688 different taxa, many of which are still in use today.

+A statue depicting him can be found in Tournai, Belgium, the city where he spent much of his life.
+The statue was constructed in 1883, by sculptor Charles Fraikin.
+The statue was damaged by the Germans during World War I, but was repaired.
+Dumortier is depicted in bourgeois clothes, with his right arm folded over his chest and his left arm leaning on political documents supported by a lion.

 Biography

 Barthélemy Dumortier was a son of the merchant and city councillor Barthélemy-François Dumortier and of Mariue-Jeanne Willaumez.
-He married Philippine Ruteau and they had a son, Barthélemy-Noël Dumortier (1830-1915).
+He married Philippine Ruteau and they had a son, Barthélemy-Noël Dumortier (1830-1915) and seven other children.

 Barthélemy-Charles became politically active in the early eighteen twenties.
 In 1824 he founded the Courrier de l'Escaut, a paper critical of the government.
 He adhered in 1830 to the Belgian revolution.

 In 1831 he became a member of the first elected parliament of the new kingdom, as the member for Tournai.
 He remained elected until 1847.
-He then switched seats, and was now elected for the city of Roulers and held this seat until his death.
+He then switched seats and was now elected for the city of Roulers and held this seat until his death.

+Dumortier must be regarded as the first discoverer of cell division.
+In 1832, he described cell division in simple aquatic plants (French 'conferve'):

+“Le développement des conferves est aussi simple que leur structure; il s’opère par l’addition de nouvelles cellules aux anciennes, et cette addition se fait toujours par l’extrémité.
+La cellule terminale s’allonge plus que celles inférieures; alors il s’opère dans le fluide intérieur une production médiane, qui tend à diviser la cellule en deux parties dont l’inférieure reste stationnaire, tandis que la terminale s’allonge de nouveau, produit encore une nouvelle cloison intérieure, et ainsi de même.
+La production de la cloison médiane est - elle originairement double ou simple?
+Voilà ce qu’il est impossible de déterminer; mais toujours est-il vrai de dire que plus tard elle paraît double dans les conjuguées, et que quand deux cellules se séparent naturellement, chacune d'elles est close aux deux extrémités.”